 Regular cleaning will also facilitate the correct functioning of the filter.
 You can also empty, rinse, and dry the humidifier tank daily.

 How to Clean a Humidifier Step by Step?

 Owning a humidifier is arguably one of the most thoughtful decisions you can make for your health and indoor air quality for your home.
-However, you will need to ensure that your humidifier is clean and in good condition.
+However, you will need to ensure that your humidifier smell good, is clean and in good condition.

 There are five basic steps, including instructions on maintaining your humidifier clean.
 Below are some of the cleaning steps and instructions